KnowageLabs/Knowage-Server/README.md

 * LI (location intelligence), to relate business data with spatial or geographical information
 * PM (performance management), to manage KPIs and organize scorecards
 * PA (predictive analysis), for more advanced analyses
-* EI (embedded intelligence), to link Knowage with external solutions provided by the customer or third parties

 Knowage supports a modern vision of the data analytics, providing new self-service capabilities that give autonomy to the end-user, now able to build his own analysis and explore his own data space, also combining data that come from different sources.